This section is a work in progress.

 DOUBT

-Developing the Seven Factors of Enlightenment
+Developing the Seven Factors of Awakening

 AN10.61: Even though ignorance has no discernible first point, it still has a cause.